yurikoex/knaves-out/docs/rules/README.md

 This special court card can only be played under special circumstances.
 It can be played in the J, Q, and K towers, but it is in play as a normal ace.

-You can only place it as a court card if used in an action (see specifics on the actions that use this card below.)

-There are two variations of this card obtained from certain courts, [Ice Queen](/appendix/?id=ice-queen) and [Motorhead](/appendix/?id=motorhead).

 This card unlocks the [Almighty](/rules/?id=almighty) and [Gather 3 Ancient Relics](/rules/?id=gather-3-ancient-relics) endings.

+You can only place it as a court card if used in an action (see specifics on the actions that use this card below).

+There are two variations of this card obtained from certain courts, Ice Queen and Motorhead.

+##### Motorhead

+This variation of AOS speeds up the player.

+You can play 2 actions each turn, but wreckless abandon causes all pawns/unpawns and buildings to be hit on a 3-6 die roll.

+##### Ice Queen

+This variation of AOS makes the realm a frozen wasteland.

+Buildings must be hit twice an attack to take damage.

 ## Movement